Financial-Times/ft-origami/docs/component-types/web-services.md

 ## API

 Web services must expose an HTTP endpoint on the hostname `{componentname}.origami.ft.com`, which conforms to the requirements included below.
-Web service components are available as raw source in git, but are not intended to be run by product developers.
+Web service components are available as raw source in git, but are not intended to be run by product developers unless they want to for testing.
 The component is the hosted service, rather than the application that runs it.

 ## Requirements